 Comparable tests people discuss are things like the MCAT and CPA exam.
 These tests assess candidates for the medical field and accounting, respectively.

 Here are some examples of how these three standardized tests compare:

 |Admissions exam for law schools||Admissions exam for medical schools||Certification exam for Certified Public Accountants|

 |Tests critical thinking skills||Tests premedical knowledge||Tests accounting knowledge|

 |Average score for first-time takers: 150At least 165 is recommended to get into a top law school.||Average score: 500At least 510 is recommended to get into a medical school.||Passing score: 7547% – 62% of candidates passed in 2020.|

 The LSAT is scored between 120-180.
 The average score is 150.

 Candidates who want to get into a top law school shoot for 165 or above.

 There are about 100 questions in total, across five different LSAT sections.
 No deductions are given for wrong answers.
 The goal of the test questions is to measure your proficiency in a set of skills.
 This sets the LSAT apart from tests like the MCAT or CPA.

 On the LSAT, you’ll be expected to flex logic abilities and demonstrate analytical reasoning.
-The scoring process takes the raw number of answers you had correct, as well as your hand scored portions, and delivers a number between 120 and 180.
+The scoring process takes the raw number of answers you had correct and delivers a number between 120 and 180.